The Metric Marvels: Legacy

 The series shared the animation style, song quality and voice actors with the popular Schoolhouse Rock! on rival network ABC.
 Incoming NBC president Fred Silverman, formerly of ABC, may have thought to replicate the success of that show; Newall & Yohe also produced Saturday morning network IDs and the full-length Drawing Power! series for NBC.
 Despite this, the series was pulled from the air after a single seven-episode season.
 Being separated from Schoolhouse Rock! prevented the series from having an afterlife in reruns.
 Moreover, at the time NBC was ranked third place in viewership among the three dominant television networks.

 A deadline for metrication was never passed into United States federal law, and the push for metrication in the United States lost traction following the 1982 dissolution of the United States Metric Board under President Ronald Reagan.
-U.S. metrication is currently overseen by the National Institute of Standards and Technology, whose newer series League of SI Superheroes bears some similarities to The Metric Marvels, including a character named Meter Man with many similarities to the identically-named character in the latter series.
+U.S. metrication is currently overseen by the National Institute of Standards and Technology, whose newer series League of SI Superheroes bears some similarities to The Metric Marvels, including a character named Meter Man with many similarities to the identically named character in the latter series.

 Media

-The Metric Marvels was released on VHS for educational buyers only in 1979 by Newell and Yohe, Inc.; Center for Humanities Mount Kisco, NY.
-This release was in color and included one videocassette (approximately 17 min., 30 sec.) and seven teacher's guides, described as "seven 2 1/2 minute segments in which four animated superheroes explain the metric system" and carried the note "Previously issued as seven filmstrips by Xerox Films".
-The Xerox Films filmstrip release was described as "Elementary and junior high school, Filmstrip" and included seven 35 mm color filmstrips (approximately 200 fr.), seven audiocassettes and five teacher's guides.
+The Metric Marvels was released on VHS for educational buyers only in 1979 by Newell and Yohe, Inc.; Center for Humanities, Mount Kisco, NY.
+This release was in color and included one videocassette (approximately 17 min.
+30 sec.) and seven teacher's guides, described as "seven 2 1/2 minute segments in which four animated superheroes explain the metric system" and carried the note "Previously issued as seven filmstrips by Xerox Films".
+The Xerox Films filmstrip release was described as "Elementary and junior high school, Filmstrip" and included seven 35 mm color filmstrips (approximately 200 frames), seven audiocassettes and five teacher's guides.
 Xerox Films was a producer of films for schools and libraries, and was one of the 10 companies making up The Xerox Education Group at the time.